 - Intranet.Crescent.com – SharePoint web application certificate

 - ADFS.Crescent.com – Certificate for ADFS server to communicate securely.

 Step 1: Install ADFS Server Instance

 In Windows Server 2008 R2, ADFS 2.0 was available as a separate download, But Windows Server 2012 is built-in with ADFS capability.
-So, all you have to do is: Add AD FS server role by running the “Add server role wizard!”.
-ADFS Server can be installed as a standalone or as an ADFS farm with multiple servers. if standalone, it uses “Windows Internal Database”, SQL Server is used otherwise.
+So, all you have to do is: Add the AD FS server role by running the “Add server role wizard!”.
+ADFS Server can be installed as a standalone or as an ADFS farm with multiple servers.
+If standalone uses “Windows Internal Database”, SQL Server is otherwise used.
 Although it’s possible to have the ADFS server in the Same SharePoint box, Microsoft doesn’t recommend it.

 - Login to your proposed ADFS server.
 Make sure it’s already joined to the AD Domain.
 Open Server Manager